domlet/mapbox-studio-classic/docs/studio-classic-manual/06-studio-classic-transition.md

 ## Can I use Mapbox Studio Classic styles in Mapbox Studio?

 No. Mapbox Studio uses the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-style-spec/), which is incompatible with CartoCSS, the language used by Mapbox Studio Classic.

+## How do I convert my Mapbox Studio Classic style into a modern Mapbox Studio style?

-There is no automatic method to convert one from the other.
+There is no automatic method to convert a Mapbox Studio Classic style into a modern Mapbox Studio Style.
 We recommend recreating Classic styles in Mapbox Studio.
-To get started with the Mapbox Studio style editor see the [Mapbox Studio Manual](https://www.mapbox.com/studio-manual/reference/styles/) and the [Create a custom style](https://www.mapbox.com/help/create-a-custom-style/) tutorial.
+To get started with the Mapbox Studio style editor, see the [Mapbox Studio Manual](https://www.mapbox.com/studio-manual/reference/styles/) and the [Create a custom style](https://www.mapbox.com/help/create-a-custom-style/) tutorial. <a href="https://www.youtube.com/watch?v=7-YP49Eo5ck&list=PL86WBCjNmqh7H3syAQQrOWBY5U3DyZvq_&index=1" target="_blank">This 5-minute video tutorial</a> is also a good resource.

 ## Can I export images for print from Mapbox Studio?

 While Mapbox Studio does not have high-resolution export feature, you can use the [Static API](https://www.mapbox.com/help/define-static-api/) to get an image of your map style.
 Read more about static maps in the [Static and print maps guide](https://www.mapbox.com/help/how-static-maps-work/).